Nearly 2,000 organ pipes stolen from Memphis church

 MEMPHIS, Tenn.
 (WREG) – Restoration work on a nearly 100-year-old pipe organ at a historic downtown Memphis church has stopped after someone stole 1,800 pipes that had been boxed up and were headed to a repair shop in the Boston area.

-Calvary Episcopal Church, located at the corner of North Second Street and Adams, is asking the public to be on the lookout for a yellow Penske moving truck with a Massachusetts plate.
+Calvary Episcopal Church is asking the public to be on the lookout for a yellow Penske moving truck with a Massachusetts plate.

 Organist-Choirmaster Dr. Kristin Lensch said when they arrived at church Sunday, they discovered the truck containing the organ pipes was missing.